xiaoli-dong/worklog/2026/January.md

   - stefan, silas, petya will help stefan to working on data cleaning
 - continues to working on rsv data comparison:
   - compared viraassembly out vs rsv-analyzer depth and completeness profile using _250121_S_N_012 (nanopore rapid).
 While completeness is very close, the depth profile is quite different. the viralassembly reported much high value for a lot samples.
   - read into petya's pipeline and viralassembly pipeline.
-In the viralassembly pipeline, the depth profile were generated with "samtool depth" command and it is generated with "mosdepth" command:
+In the viralassembly pipeline, the depth profile were generated with "samtool depth" command and it is generated with "mosdepth" command in rsv-analyzer:
     ```
     mosdepth \
     --threads 6 \